Scottish-Tech-Army/ggs-frontend/README.md

 To view the working application, complete steps 1 and 2.
 You will be presented with a web application which can request your location information and display landmarks marked on a map.
 Touching or clicking on the markers will bring up a modal giving information about the landmarks and a button to add that location to a collection of visited places.

+### Using and Testing the Application
+To access the location data, the application requires a login code.
+When prompted, please enter `Pa22w0rd`.
+On submission of this password, the application will retrieve the data from the backend server to display the location map markers.